Table of Contents

 The immediate product of biliverdin reductase is unconjugated bilirubin that is accumulated in circulation.
 Due to its ability to cross the blood-brain barrier, it leads to conditions that can impair normal brain functioning.
 The conditions can be fatal if left untreated.
 Excessive levels of unconjugated bilirubin in the bloodstream can cause a condition called kernicterus.

-Accumulation of this substance in circulation gives a yellow discoloration of mucus membranes and skin which is known as jaundice.
-This condition is a common symptom for liver disease.
+Accumulation of this substance in circulation gives a yellow discoloration of mucous membranes and skin which is known as jaundice.
+This condition is a common symptom of liver disease.

 Cellular Heme Metabolism and Bilirubin Production

-Bilirubin is produced by a two-stage reaction that occurs in the reticulo-endothelial system of cells.
+Bilirubin is produced by a two-stage reaction that occurs in the reticuloendothelial system of cells.
 These cells include phagocytes, Kupffer cells of the liver, and cells in the bone marrow and spleen.
-The catabolism of heme proteins occur in the microsomal fraction of cell by heme oxygenase.
+The catabolism of heme proteins occurs in the microsomal fraction of the cell by heme oxygenase.
 The action of this enzyme is substrate-inducible, which means the heme serves both as the substrate and the cofactor for the reaction.

 The amino acids from the protein component of hemoglobin are released from the structure and are catabolized or re-used for protein synthesis.
 The heme portion, on the other hand, undergoes degradation starting with a mixed-function oxidase reaction that causes an opening of the ring and the conversion of one of the methane bridge carbons to carbon monoxide.

 The next step in the process is the release of the iron from the resulting linear tetrapyrrole.
 The iron is then transported to storage pools in the bone marrow to be reused in erythrocyte production.
 This iron atom that reaches the heme oxygenase is usually oxidized to its hemin or ferric form.